Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-deletemydir -  delete my first directory
 10-back - Go back 1  directory
-11-lists - Script showing all files and also the boot order
+11-lists - Script showing all files and also the boot order 12-file_type - list the file type of the named lamafile